Introduction to programming in Python

 Quick overview of some of the libraries

-• provides missing uniform collections (arrays) in Python, along with a large number of ways to quickly process these collections ⮕ great for speeding up calculations in Python
+is a library for working with large, multi-dimensional arrays, along with a large collection of linear algebra functions- provides missing uniform collections (arrays) in Python, along with a large number of ways to quickly process these collections ⮕ great for speeding up calculations in Python

-• matplotlib and plotly are two plotting packages for Python
+are two plotting packages for Pythonscikit-image

-• great for large scientific datasets; writes into NetCDF files
+for multi-dimensional arrays” - great for large scientific datasets; writes into NetCDF files

 Coming up: 2-part Scientific Python course on Feb-23, Mar-02 (not part of the Winter HSS Series) will cover most of these libraries.